Saturday, July 26, 2025

 Robert graduated from LaSalle in 1970.
 He went for one year to the University of Miami and then finished up with three years at Gainesville graduating in 1974.
 He majored in Chemistry.
 He would return every summer to our house in the Roads.
 He would always come back and teach me several songs on the guitar.
 These songs I still play, when I do play guitar which is currently seldom.
 In fact those are about the only songs I play.

 I lost another brother around 4 years ago.
 Carlos.
 I miss him but I have not been able to write about him.
-I will.
+This is partly because of how I miss him.
+I will write about him.
 Robert died 50 years ago.
 Carlos only four.
 It is difficult.

 Saturday, July 12, 2025